madrisan/linux-syscheck/README.md

 # syscheck

-A simple Python tool that displays CPU and memory utilization.
+A simple Python tool that displays CPU, swap and memory utilization on Linux.

 Usage: